yangzixuan990417-dev/Coffee-Shop-Order-Process-Optimization/README.md

 ## Future Enhancements

-- Develop a small sample dataset to simulate customer orders, stock levels, and reorder events.
-- Build a Power BI dashboard to visualize order volume, stock usage, low-stock alerts, and reorder trends.
+- Extend the Power BI dashboard by adding simulated inventory levels, low-stock alerts, and reorder trend analysis.
 - Add additional exception handling scenarios, such as payment failure, customer order cancellation, and supplier delay.
 - Create a simple data model showing how POS, inventory, and reorder data could be connected.
+- Develop a more detailed supplier replenishment process, including purchase order approval and supplier delivery tracking.